mkeneqa/revproxy/README.md

-# ProxyHiRes Fetcher
+# Reverse Proxy Adapter
+Script for reconciling proxy clips to full res using a Reverse Proxy Workflow in Apple's Final Cut.

-Simple Python Script to copy data from source to destination.
-This is part of my proxy workflow that gathers the corresponding full res video files for the proxies within a project.
+This is a simple Python Script to copy data from source to destination.
+Gathers the corresponding full res video files for the proxies within a project.

 ## Quick Start
 2. Create python virtual environment in a folder: